What Is A Covenant Not To Compete In Florida?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Before you sign any documents that could restrict your rights, you may consider hiring a Clearwater, Florida attorney who can review the covenant.
+Before you sign any provisions that could restrict your rights, you may consider hiring a Clearwater, Florida attorney who can review the covenant.
 The attorney can negotiate modifications to the contract if they are needed, and can draft a new clause which is acceptable to the parties involved.
 An attorney can also give valuable advice when it comes to suing employees for breaching covenants, or counseling employees who have signed one about whether they can accept a different job.

 Life in Clearwater